bruce-hill/bp/bp.1.md

 : Print only the names of files containing matches instead of the matches themselves.

+`-c`, `--case`
+: Perform pattern matching with case-sensitivity (the default is smart casing, i.e. case-insensitive, unless there are any uppercase letters present).

 `-i`, `--ignore-case`
 : Perform pattern matching case-insensitively.